Since 1992

 SENSEI O'CONNELL

 Traditional Japanese Karate is the basis of Sensei O'Connell's training and specifically the Goju style.
 He has also trained in and teaches Tai-Chi Chuan and Kobudo (ancient weaponry).
 He received his Shodan (Black Belt) in January 1990, and his Nidan (2nd degree) in 1992, both through the Butoku-Kai via Sensei Richard Kim.
 He received his Sandan (3rd degree) in 1995 through CMAC and subsequently also from Sensei Peter Urban, head of U.S.A.
 Goju.
-Sensei O'Connell also earned his Sandan in Kobudo in 1997 and his Laoshi Level in Niei Chi in 2001.
 In March, 1999 he received his Yondan (4th degree) in both Karate and Kobudo from Hanshi Platt.

 In August 2004 he returned to China with other CMAC and Wushu instructors and students on an extensive tour that included a great many highlights, demonstrations and training sessions.
 Hong Kong, Macau, Zhuhai and Guangzhou all provided historical and cultural opportunities, whereas time spent in Fujian Province, from where the roots of Goju Ryu may be traced, provided numerous Martial Arts insights.
 Demonstrating with the Chairman of the Fujian Wushu Association in Xiamen, training in the Shaolin Temple in Quanzhou, touring the Shaolin temple in Putian, training at the Fujian Military School and visiting Fuzhou were invaluable experiences.
 Hangzhou provided the opportunity to see the Memorial of Yue Fei, the developer of Suparunpei Kata.
 Subsequently, Wuxi, Suzhou, Shanghai and Wuhan provided many more diverse cultural interactions.
 Training at the Purple Cloud Temple on Mount Wudang and the obligatory climb to the top of Wudang Mountain, to the Golden Palace at Tianzhu Peak, were indescribable Martial Arts highlights of the trip.
 They next travelled to Lou Yang and Deng Feng to the Songshan Shaolin Temple, and then on to Xi’an to the Terra Cotta Warriors.
 The tour finished with a return to the Great Wall, Summer Palace and Forbidden City.
 International trips to Japan and China provide the students at High Park Martial Arts not only cultural insights but more importantly, Martial Arts experiences that can only be attained by being there.

-Sensei O’Connell has also completed a number of 24-hour training sessions, demonstrated at the SkyDome in Toronto, competed in the America’s Cup in Mexico and officiated at numerous tournaments.
-His students have competed in many tournaments including New York and Mexico, trained in various Dojos around the world, toured through China, Okinawa and Japan, appeared in various media such as film, television and documentaries (including “The Nature Of Things”) and participated in the Yasuhigashi Peace Cranes Project centered in Hiroshima Japan.
+Sensei O’Connell has also completed a number of 24-hour training sessions, demonstrated at the Rogers Centre in Toronto, competed in the America’s Cup in Mexico and officiated at numerous tournaments.
+His students have competed in many tournaments including New York and Mexico, trained in various Dojos around the world, toured through China, Okinawa and Japan, demonstrated at the Air Canada Centre for a Toronto Raptors NBA game, appeared in various media such as film, television and documentaries (including “The Nature Of Things”) and participated in the Yasuhigashi Peace Cranes Project centered in Hiroshima Japan.

-A complement to his Martial Arts instruction is as an authorized Teacher of Concept Therapy, an international health, educational and philosophical organization.
-Together, Concept Therapy and the Martial Arts offer anyone (including you) a very powerful combination for their life's journey.
+A complement to his Martial Arts instruction is as a Teacher of Concept Therapy, a non-profit international health, educational and philosophical organization based in San Antonio, Texas.
+He has also held the elected positions of Board Chair (2012-2020) and President (2013-2020).
+Together, Concept Therapy and the Martial Arts offer anyone (including you) a very powerful combination for their life's journey (see our Health & Well Being section).

-Sensei O'Connell opened his Dojo in March 1992 as a full-time effort at this same location and continues to train with Hanshi Platt on a regular basis.
+Sensei O'Connell opened his Dojo in March 1992 as a full-time effort at this same location.